stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ### Modern Data Formats

-If possible, use these formats for structured data:

-- [JSON](https://en.wikipedia.org/wiki/JSON) - Plain-text format for data objects
+If possible, use [JSON](https://en.wikipedia.org/wiki/JSON) for structured data.
+It is a plain-text format for data objects.
+You can then also use these file formats:

 - [SQLite](https://sqlite.org) - Binary format for self-contained and robust database files
 - [Apache Parquet](https://parquet.apache.org/) - Binary format for efficient storage of tabular data in files